speechly/ios-client/README.md

 Check out the [ios-repo-filtering](https://github.com/speechly/ios-repo-filtering) repository for a demo app built using this client.

+## Documentation

+Check out [official Speechly documentation](https://docs.speechly.com/client-libraries/ios/) for tutorials and guides on how to use this client.

+You can also find the [API documentation in the repo](docs/Home.md).

 ## Contributing

 If you want to fix a bug or add new functionality, feel free to open an issue and start the discussion.
 Generally it's much better to have a discussion first, before submitting a PR, since it eliminates potential design problems further on.